FestusMike/HNGX_RESTAPI_CRUD_TASK/README.md

 3. Configure the database settings:
     Open main.py(or any python file you wish) and set the appropriate database URI, such as:
     SQLALCHEMY_DATABASE_URI = 'mysql+mysqldb://username:password@host/database_name'
+    Please Note that you will be required to input some raw SQL queries in your MySQl server.
+See: https://github.com/FestusMike/HNGX_RESTAPI_CRUD_TASK/blob/main/restapi_crud.sql

 4. Initialize the db:
     with app.app_context():